Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust3.md

 Trait objects are a special type in Rust represented by `dyn Trait`, that can represent any type that implements a given trait.
 Unlike generics which do compile time monomorphization, trait objects use dynamic dispatch at run time.
-This means we do not need to know the underlying type at compile time.
+Meaning we do not need to know the underlying type at compile time.
 This gives trait objects a lot of flexibility but also means that they are an unsized type, because the compiler does not know the size of the underlying type at compile time.
 As we will see this comes with certain limitations.

 The most notable one is that we cannot directly refer to `dyn Trait` in our function or struct definitions, some level of indirection is required.
 In our